evocount/ember-resizable/README.md

 Resizable component for Ember.  ([Demo](https://evocount.github.io/ember-resizable/))

-This is larged inspired by/based on [re-resizable](https://github.com/bokuweb/re-resizable).
+This is largely inspired by/based on [re-resizable](https://github.com/bokuweb/re-resizable).

 ## Compatibility